Self-determination: Kashmir

 The Inter-Services Intelligence of Pakistan has been accused by India of supporting and training both pro-Pakistan and pro-independence militants to fight Indian security forces in Jammu and Kashmir, a charge that Pakistan denies.
 According to official figures released in the Jammu and Kashmir assembly, there were 3,400 disappearance cases and the conflict has left more than 47,000 to 100,000 people dead as of July 2009.
 However, violence in the state had fallen sharply after the start of a slow-moving peace process between India and Pakistan.
 After the peace process failed in 2008, mass demonstrations against Indian rule, and low-scale militancy emerged again.

 However, despite boycott calls by separatist leaders in 2014, the Jammu and Kashmir Assembly elections saw highest voters turnout in last 25 years since insurgency erupted.
-As per the Indian government, it recorded more than 65% of voters turnout which was more than usual voters turnout in other state assembly elections of India.
-It considered as increase in faith of Kashmiri people in democratic process of India.
-However, activists say that the voter turnout is highly exaggerated and that elections are held under duress.
-Votes are cast because the people want stable governance of the state and this cannot be mistaken as an endorsement of Indian rule.